nprapps/interactive-template/readme.rst

 -  ``/src/css/seed.less`` - The bootstrap file for LESS compilation into CSS

 If you open up ``src/index.html``, and edit it while Grunt is running, the watch task will see your changes and re-run the relevant task.
-Likewise, editing ``seed.less`` (or any other LESS file in the ``src/css`` directory) will cause the LESS compiler to recompile your CSS, and editing any JavaScript files in the ``src/js`` file will cause the RequireJS optimizer to rebuild ``/build/app.js`` based on your AMD dependencies from ``src/js/main.js``.
+Likewise, editing ``seed.less`` (or any other LESS file in the ``src/css`` directory) will cause the LESS compiler to recompile your CSS, and editing any JavaScript files in the ``src/js`` file will cause the browserify to rebuild ``/build/app.js`` based on your  dependencies from ``src/js/main.js``.
 These changes are baked out into the ``build`` folder for publishing, but also served up via the local development server on port 8000.

 Data and Templating
 -------------------